Pocket Money

-Pocket Money is a 1972 American Western buddy comedy film directed by Stuart Rosenberg, from a screenplay written by Terrence Malick and based on the 1970 novel Jim Kane by J.P.S.
-Brown.
+Pocket Money is a 1972 American buddy-comedy film directed by Stuart Rosenberg, from a screenplay written by Terrence Malick and based on the 1970 novel Jim Kane by J. P. S. Brown.
 The film stars Paul Newman and Lee Marvin and takes place in 1970s Arizona and northern Mexico.

 It was filmed mostly in the small town of Ajo, Arizona.
-Portions of the film were shot at Southwestern Studios in Carefree, Arizona, a facility originally built by cast member Fred Graham.
+Portions of the film were shot at Southwestern Studios in Carefree, Arizona, a facility built by cast member Fred Graham.

 According to co-star Wayne Rogers, in an episode of Pop Goes the Culture, Newman and Marvin did not get along especially well during production.
-This was one of three films that Newman, Rogers, and Rosenberg made together; the others being Cool Hand Luke (1967) and WUSA (1970).
+This movie was one of three films that Newman, Rogers, and Rosenberg made together; the others being Cool Hand Luke (1967) and WUSA (1970).

 The song "Pocket Money" is composed and performed by Carole King.

 Plot

-Broke and in debt, an otherwise honest cowboy known as Jim Kane (Newman) gets mixed up in some shady dealings with Stretch Russell (Rogers) and Bill Garrett (Martin), a crooked rancher.
-Russell tells Kane to escort 200 head of cattle from Mexico to the United States for a good sum of money.
-Kane agrees and brings along his friend Leonard (Marvin) to aid him.
+Broke and in debt, an otherwise honest cowboy known as Jim Kane gets mixed up in some shady dealings with Stretch Russell and Bill Garrett, a crooked rancher.
+Russell tells Kane to escort 250 head of cattle from Mexico to the United States for a good sum of money.
+Kane agrees and brings along his friend Leonard to aid him.
 Unfortunately, the two come upon many unexpected events that often deter them from completing their job.